Liver cirrhosis; Chronic liver disease; End-stage liver disease; Liver failure - cirrhosis; Ascites - cirrhosis

-Cirrhosis is the end result of chronic liver damage caused by chronic (long-term) liver disease.
+Cirrhosis is most often the end result of chronic liver damage caused by long-term (chronic) liver disease.
 Common causes of chronic liver disease in the United States are:

 Less common causes of cirrhosis include:

 There may be no symptoms, or symptoms may come on slowly, depending on how well the liver is working.
-Often, it is discovered by chance when an x-ray is done for another reason.
+Often, it is discovered by chance when an x-ray is done or blood is drawn for another reason.

 Early symptoms include: